buckley-w-david/akashic_records/README.md

 ### Decorator

-If you don't like the somewhat magical mechanisms by which the above functionality works (extracting type hints and argument variable names), the packge also supplies a decorator with the same functionality.
+If you don't like the somewhat magical mechanisms by which the above functionality works (extracting type hints and argument variable names), the package also supplies a decorator with the same functionality.

 ```python
 from akashic_records import generate